godak9/Final_Project/README.md

 - Gaby Odak

 ## Presentation
 A [slideshow presentation](https://docs.google.com/presentation/d/1D5jMEY6qLNIQtL0yeWbthlBPU3TV16M7XuY5U8JGtFo/edit#slide=id.p) was created using Google Slides and provides a descirption of the project process and project insights.
+These slides will also contain links to exploratory analysis and a dashboard presentation hosted through Tablaeu Public (also linked below).

 ## Selected Topic
 The occurances of a shark bite is considered a random event, [and unfortunately not often explainable](https://stories.uq.edu.au/contact-magazine/2019/fear-versus-reality/index.html).
 This project dives deeper into the above statement and explores and possibility of a shark bite not being a random event at all.
 Now, predicting if shark bites in general are random events was a very broad topic to take on with just three people.
 So, we narrowed the scope of this topic to asking whether or not __fatal__ shark attacks are truly random events.